Guide: The Sangre de Cristo Range Traverse

 Camp at Hayden Pass, or if you have it in you: descend as much as you like down Hayden Pass Road.
 Camping is available on the road itself.
 If water is required, know that the creek should be flowing at the base of the pass.

 For your final day, hike the relatively benign Rainbow Trail to the Trailhead on Methodist Mountain Road.
-From Hayden Pass, it’s 25 miles back to the trailhead; from the Hayden Pass Road/Rainbow Trail trail junction, it’s 20.
+From Hayden Pass, it’s 25 miles back to the trailhead; from the Hayden Pass Road/Rainbow Trail trail junction, it’s 20 miles.

 Crestone Sangres Sampler